nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot9](../assets/images/wonderland/screenshot9.png)

-We can find a set of credentials that will allow us to log into the SSH Server as the user 'alice'.
+We find a set of credentials that will allow us to log into the SSH Server as the user 'alice':

-\> **alice:HowDothTheLittleCrocodileImproveHisShiningTail**
+> alice : HowDothTheLittleCrocodileImproveHisShiningTail

 ![screenshot10](../assets/images/wonderland/screenshot10.png)

 Now that we have gained an initial foothold into our target machine, we can begin exploring.

-Let's first check out the **home directory** of alice:
+Let's first check out alice's home directory:

 ![screenshot11](../assets/images/wonderland/screenshot11.png)

 We have two files: **root.txt** and **walrus_and_the_carpenter.py**.
 However, there is no **user.txt** file to be found.

-As expected, we also do not have the permissions to open **root.txt** as it is owned by root.
+As expected, we also do not have the permissions to open root.txt as it is owned by root.

-From the **/home** directory, we can see that there are a few other users:
+From the /home directory, we can see that there are a few other users:

 ![screenshot12](../assets/images/wonderland/screenshot12.png)